Garth Brooks: Charitable activities

 Brooks is also a fundraiser for various other charities, including a number of children's charities and famine relief.
 With wife Trisha Yearwood, Brooks sang Creedence Clearwater Revival's "Who'll Stop the Rain" on the Shelter from the Storm: A Concert for the Gulf Coast nationwide telethon for Hurricane Katrina relief.
 He performed the Garth Brooks: Live in LA benefit concerts, five sold-out concerts over a two-day period at the Staples Center in Los Angeles, California on January 25 and 26, 2008 (setting numerous records at the high-profile venue in the process and accomplished a feat done by no other artist in music history to perform all 5 shows in a 48-hour time frame).
 These concerts were staged to raise money for Fire Intervention Relief Effort, serving those impacted by the 2007 California wildfires.
 Tickets were priced at $40 each and all five shows (totaling more than 85,000 tickets) sold out in 58 minutes.
 CBS broadcast the first concert live as a telethon for additional fundraising.

-Brooks, along with wife Yearwood, has supported Habitat for Humanity's work over the years.
 In December 2010, Brooks played nine shows in less than a week in Nashville at Bridgestone Arena to benefit victims from the May 2010 Nashville flood.
 Over 140,000 tickets were sold and $5 million raised.

 On July 6, 2013, Brooks joined with Toby Keith for a benefit concert for victims of the 2013 Oklahoma tornadoes.
 The sold-out show featured artists Mel Tillis, John Anderson, Willie Nelson, Trisha Yearwood, Sammy Hagar, Kellie Coffey, Ronnie Dunn, Carrie Underwood and Krystal Keith.
 It was held at Gaylord Family Oklahoma Memorial Stadium.
 Most recently, while between legs of his world tour in 2015, Brooks performed a sold-out concert in Barretos, Brazil to benefit the Hospital de Câncer de Barretos.

 Support for gay rights

 In a 1999 interview with George, Brooks said, "But if you're in love, you've got to follow your heart and trust that God will explain to us why we sometimes fall in love with people of the same sex."
-Lyrics to his song, "We Shall Be Free", features the line, "When we're free to love anyone we choose," which has been interpreted as a reference to same-sex relationships.
+His song "We Shall Be Free" features the line, "When we're free to love anyone we choose", which has been interpreted as a reference to same-sex relationships.
 Brooks won a 1993 GLAAD Media Award for the song.

 In 2000, Brooks appeared at the Equality Rocks benefit concert for gay rights.
 He sang a duet with openly gay singer George Michael.

 Brooks' half-sister, Betsy Smittle, who died in 2013, was a musician who released her own album Rough Around the Edges (as Betsy) and was part of Brooks' band for some years.
 She also worked with the late country star Gus Hardin and other musicians in Tulsa.
 Smittle was a lesbian, and Brooks has credited her with some of the inspiration for his support for same-sex marriage.